cloudflare/lua-aho-corasick/README.md

 (http://dl.acm.org/citation.cfm?id=360855).

-  We began with pure LUA implementation and realize the performance is not satisfying.
+  We began with pure LUA implementation and realize the performance is not satisfy.
 So we switch to C/C++ implementation.

   There are two shared objects provied by this package: libac.so and ahocorasick.so The former is a regular shared object which can be directly used by C/C++